davidji/roundbot/hardware/rotary.md

 A rotary encoder generates two signals.
-Going forward, one signal will be 90 degrees forward of the other, and going in reverse, the oposite.
+Going forward, one signal will be 90 degrees forward of the other, and going in reverse, the opposite.

-I think that means I need a sample rate 4x the rate I need to capture the rate.
+If the signal was digital, I could be interrupted on the rising edge of one signal, capture the value of the other signal and use that as the direction.

-The encoders have 3 arms or 5 arms, I think this means 3x or 5x the frequency of the motor.
+The capture needs to happen within 1/8th of the period of the encoder signal to be reliable.

-So in the worst case with 5 arms, no load speed of 30K RPM:
+The motor could run up to 30K RPM, The encoders have 3 arms or 5 arms, I think this means the signal is 3x or 5x the frequency of the motor.

-30K RPM = 520Hz
+This is (30K/60)*5 = 2.5KHz, so the period is 400us.

-520 * 5 * 4 * 2 = 20KHz
+mbed only offers one way of sampling - which is ask for a sample and wait until it's done, but the STM32F303K8 can complete a sample in 0.2us!

-Lets say 25KHz.
-2 channels, and two motors, so our ADC needs to run at 100KHz.
+Even if mbed is insanely inefficient, I should be able to do this without any additional hardware: I can use the ADC and signal processing.

-8 bits should be plenty of resolution.
+400us/8 = 50us.
+I need to sample every 50us in order to be within 1/8th of the zero crossing.
+When that happens, I do another sample.

-I don't think I need to do a fourier transform: I can presumably just look for zero crossing points.
-In fact I pretty much need to count events.
+It's worth just checking how many instructions get executed in 50us - at 72MHz it's about 350.
+That's not a huge number.

-This suggests I don't need watchdog hardware: I just use one ADC for this purpose, and then process a modest data stream in slightly less than real time.
+Notice the hardware could just sample both channels on a schedule, and interrupt the application on completion.
+If I used Chibios I could easily do this.